oluwatosin-ctrl/oluwatosin-ctrl/README.md

 ### Hi there 👋 I'm Oluwatosin Mofikoya, I'm a frontend developer, Java developer and Machine Learning Engineer

+- 🔭 I’m currently working on a project with tensorflow
+- 🌱 I’m currently learning java databases (SQL)
+- 👯 I’m looking to collaborate on AI Projects😄
+- 🤔 I’m looking for help with
+- 💬 Ask me about Artificial Intelligence
+- 📫 How to reach me: Twitter @kijalosit

 <!--
 **oluwatosin-ctrl/oluwatosin-ctrl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.